anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Year A: complete from Advent 1 to Palm Sunday
 * Year B: hardly begun
 * Year C: complete from Easter Day onwards
-* Festivals: complete for January, and from September to December
+* Festivals: complete for January to March, and from September to December

 # Contents